vjeantet/hugo-theme-docport/exampleSite/content/shortcodes/mermaid/_index.md

-+++
+---
-title = "mermaid"
+description: Mermaid is a tool that generates diagrams and charts, from markdown-inspired text definitions
-description = "Mermaid is a tool that generates diagrams and charts, from markdown-inspired text definitions"
+title: mermaid
-+++
+---

 ## Flowchart example
 {{%expand "Show code ..."%}}